deadlylaid/art_archive/sections/section5/endpoints/artists/artists-search.md

       * `order`

-        Order of artist shown based on `id` data of artist. `id` value represents the order of artist being added to the database. `desc` will show artist in descending order (From most recent to least recent) whereas `asc` with show artist in ascending order (From least recent to most recent).
+        Order of artist shown based on `created_at` data of artist. `created_at` value represents the UNIX timestamp of when the artist was added to the database. `desc` will show artist in descending order (From most recent to least recent) whereas `asc` with show artist in ascending order (From least recent to most recent).
 If not specified default `order` value is `asc`

 * **Data Params:**
   `None`